eclypse-tms/Polygon/README.md

 ## Breaking Change with version 2
 Since we added support for SwiftUI, previously named `Polygon` class has been renamed to `UIPolygon` to follow the UIKit's convention.
 The class name `Polygon` is now used for SwiftUI variation.

+## Breaking Change with version 3
+Now all UIPolygons are animatable.

 <br/>